moustafaellabishy/A-B-testing-Analysis/README.md

 # 💻 AB-testing

 The goal is to work through this notebook to help the company understand if they should:
-- Implement the new webpage,
+- Implement the new webpage
 - Keep the old webpage, or
-- Perhaps run the experiment longer to make their decision.
+- Perhaps run the experiment longer to make their decision

 ## :hammer: Features of the project